AshampooSystems/boden/docs/docs/guides/layout/yoga.md

 ## Resources

-To get familiar with the Flex Box Layout we recommend to have a look at the <a href="https://yogalayout.com/playground" target="_blank">Yoga playground</a>
+To get familiar with the Flexbox Layout we recommend you to have a look at the <a href="https://yogalayout.com/playground" target="_blank">Yoga playground</a>.